MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 ## Conclusion

-In this article, Contoso refactored the SmartHotel360 app in Azure by migrating the app front-end VM to two Azure App Service web apps.
-The app database was migrated to Azure SQL Database.
+In this article, Contoso refactored the SmartHotel360 application in Azure by migrating the application front-end VM to two Azure App Service web apps.
+The application database was migrated to Azure SQL Database.